4th Brigade Combat Team, 2nd Infantry Division: Iraq 2007–08

 In April 2007, the brigade deployed to Iraq as part of President George W. Bush's "surge" strategy and became the first Stryker brigade to deploy with all ten variants of the Stryker combat vehicle.
 During their 15 months deployment of which saw continuous, full-spectrum combat operations, the Raider Brigade successfully conducted nine brigade-level operations and more than 550 battalion- and company-sized operations throughout the Baghdad Northern Belt and in Diyala Province.
 The brigade's actions, in conjunction with Iraqi Security Forces, defeated Al Qaeda-affiliated insurgents in the brigade's battle space, suppressed Shia extremist militias, bolstered Iraqi civil government and security force capabilities, and protected critical infrastructure.
 These efforts provided space and time for the Iraqi people to take control of their own destiny and begin the process of reconciliation, rebuilding, and self- government.

 Initially, the brigade headquarters, along with the 4th Battalion, 9th Infantry Regiment, 2nd Battalion, 12th Field Artillery Regiment, 202nd Brigade Support Battalion, and Brigade Troops Battalion was located at Camp Taji, north of Baghdad.
 The 2nd Squadron, 1st Cavalry Regiment remained under Brigade control but operated out of Forward Operating Base Warhorse.
 The 2nd Battalion, 23rd Infantry Regiment and 1st Battalion, 38th Infantry Regiment were detached conducting operations in Baghdad and later in Baqubah.
 The brigade area of responsibility included the city of Tarmiyah and the critical Main Supply Route Tampa, the densely populated Sadr City suburb of Husayniyah, and the Khan Bani Sa’ad and canal regions of Diyala Province.
 Upon the Raider Brigade's assumption of this battle space, Al Qaeda in Iraq basically controlled both Tarmiyah and Khan Bani Sa’ad.
 In Tarmiyah, insurgents had driven out the local police and destroyed the police station.
 Militant elements affiliated with Jaysh Al Mahdi strongly influenced Husayniyah to include the Iraqi Police.
+Around September 7, 2007, the brigade conducted operations to destroy old train station used by the enemy to attacked our Soldiers and were hit by IED during their follow-on mission in the Diyala Province.
 Safe travel on even major routes required deliberate route clearance because of the scope of the improvised explosive device threat.

 From mid-May 2007 through January 2008, the brigade destroyed Al Qaeda affiliated insurgent cells in Baghdad's Northern Belt while keeping Shia extremists under control.
 Fully utilizing the robust intelligence collection and analysis capabilities organic to the Stryker brigade, Raider Brigade soldiers targeted and dismantled terrorist cells throughout the battle space.
 Simultaneously, the brigade used sensor-to-shooter operations to conduct surveillance on known IED hotspots and kill the IED emplacement teams.